Fresh Prep Review 2021

 The Final Words About Fresh Prep

 With over 17,000 customers, Fresh Prep has developed a solid following within Vancouver.
 While we understand their strategy of building up delivery capability with their own drivers, we seriously wonder if this will be sustainable to keep up as they try to expand into other markets.
-If we had to guess, we’d say that Fresh Prep will likely firm up their support within Vancouver and Victoria, and find it incredibly difficult to compete against meal kit titans like Hello Fresh and Chefs Plate in the rest of the country.
+If we had to guess, we’d say that Fresh Prep will likely firm up their support within Vancouver and Victoria, and find it difficult to compete against meal kit titans like Hello Fresh and Chefs Plate in the rest of the country.
+However, we hope that Fresh Prep will expand in the nearby areas in the future.

 That’s okay—being a really good regional competitor that offers urban BC residents another solid meal kit option is no small achievement for three young Canadian entrepreneurs!
 If you live in the Vancouver area and want to eat Fresh Prep meals and compare them to national companies like Hello Fresh, then definitely check them out to see how they stack up.
 We have created a Fresh Prep vs. Hello Fresh comparison to help you make your choice.
 If you have anything to add to our Fresh Prep review, please contact us and send us any firsthand cooking pics!

 Select up to four 2-person recipes out of 10 meals each week